 - Drugs can cause many problems in a family, such as fighting, depression, resentments, and much more.

 When an individual, especially one who is considered a role model to those younger than them, is using prescription or illegal drugs to the point where they are addicted, it can also influence others into using the drug.
 If a child is brought up with a family member addicted to drugs, they are more likely to use and abuse drugs when they’re older.
-Our family drug intervention in Richmond, VA, can help those suffering from an addiction and prevent young children from being brought up in an environment with drug use.

-How Can Our Drug Intervention for Families Help?
+How Can Our Family Program Help?

 When someone is addicted to drugs, they can feel confused and anxious.
 Many people get ashamed to go to their families and feel like no one to turn to for help.
 If you or a family member suffers from addiction, you should never feel embarrassed to seek help.

 Drugs can make people say and do things that they usually never would, and important family bonds can get jeopardized.
 The transition from addiction to recovery can be difficult, but it’s also very rewarding.
 When someone addicted to drugs can get to the point of recovery, with professional help, family support, love, and encouragement, they can become the best version of themselves.
-Our teen and adult drug intervention is an innovative and professional way of providing support, advice, and encouragement to those addicted and their family members.

 Below are some programs designed to educate and support family members whose loved ones suffer from addiction.